 If you’re just starting to plan for a spring break or summer vacation and are wondering about Mexico vs. Hawaii, read on.
 Many of you have commented on Mexico’s ease and low cost as a Hawaii vacation alternative and others say not.
 We’ve both traveled to Mexico innumerable times, albeit not during the pandemic.
-But many suggestions from you, and this week’s government advisories, got us thinking about whether this is a good alternative to Hawaii or not.
+But many suggestions from you, and this week’s government advisories, got us thinking about whether it is a good alternative to Hawaii or not.

-Here are two opposing viewpoints from our readers to get started.
-Please read them and let us know where you stand on this topic.
-We won’t get into the discussion of safety in Mexico, but please feel free to.
+Here are two opposing viewpoints from other readers to get started.
+Please read them and let us know where you stand on this fascinating topic.

-For example, Neal G. said, “I love Hawaii.
+Commenter Neal said, “I love Hawaii.
 I own land there.
 But I’ve canceled 4 trips to Hawaii so far this year… because of the ridiculous quarantine.
-Where we live, test results are taking 7 days to get.
 Instead, we have taken 2 trips to Cancun and the Yucatan peninsula.
 Hopped on a plane…no testing BS…a simple questionnaire that takes 2 minutes to do, and boom, we are in the beautiful Caribbean… So instead of spending Christmas in Hawaii, we will spend it in Costa Rica… Another country that has figured out the price we are paying to be “safe” really isn’t worth it.”

 No Mexico Vacation.

-Tom K. said: “Au Contraire.
-Not sure where you’re getting your facts.
-According to Johns Hopkins data, Mexico’s COVID mortality rate of 9.8% is one of the highest in the world.
-Yes, Mexico has fewer deaths than the US and has a significantly smaller population than the US (126M vs. 330M).
+Commenter Tom said: “Au Contraire… Yes, Mexico has fewer deaths than the US and has a significantly smaller population than the US (126M vs. 330M).
 Mexico is not safe.
 I have a very good friend, a prominent businessman whose family has lived in Mexico for their entire lives (generations), looking to move to the US because of concern for his family’s safety.
 Next time you’re in Cancun, look to the top of the hotels for the military snipers.
 I kid you not.
-There’s a reason why Mexico vacations are so cheap.
+There’s a reason why Mexico vacations are so cheap.”

-Why Americans are choosing Mexico instead of Hawaii vacations: beautiful beaches and lax testing requirements.
+Why Americans are choosing Mexico vs. Hawaii vacations: beautiful beaches, fewer rules, better value.

 It is largely the spectacular beaches of Mexico that are seeing huge influxes of American tourists.
 Popular destinations include Los Cabos, the Riviera Maya area near Cancun, and the Pacific coast from Mazatlan to Puerto Vallarta and beyond.
-In fact, the rate of American visitors there may be at an all-time high as airlines rush to add flights to the most popular airports.
+The rate of American visitors there may be at an all-time high as airlines have rushed to add flights to the most popular airports.

-The influx of Americans in Mexico correlates closely with their entry requirements, nearly the opposite of Hawaii’s.
-While Hawaii requires arrivals to prove a negative COVID-19 test within 72-hours of mainland departure, Mexico does not require either.
+The inundation of American visitors to Mexico also correlates closely with their entry requirements, diametrically opposite of Hawaii’s.
+While Hawaii requires proof of vaccination or a somewhat more complicated negative COVID-19 test within 72-hours of mainland departure, Mexico does not require either.
 There is no requirement for vaccination, testing, or quarantine on arrival, though resorts may ask for health questionnaires to be completed.

-Beat of Hawaii commenters have noted that temperature checks and reduced capacity are the rule in Mexico.
-That is in restaurants, hotels, and stores.
+Beat of Hawaii commenters have noted that temperature checks and reduced capacity were the rule in Mexico earlier in Covid.
+That was in restaurants, hotels, and stores.
 Let us know if that’s still the case.

-Are you more inclined towards a Mexico vacation, or will you choose a Hawaii vacation, now or later?
+Are you more inclined towards a Mexico vacation, or will you choose a Hawaii vacation this year?